What Does a Necktie Say About You -

 When shopping for the perfect gold bow tie, you can generally go one of two ways — you can either go for whimsical and fun, or designer and debonair.

-For designer flair, you can pick up this Tom Ford option, or even one of the many varieties at Brooks Brothers.
+For designer flair, you can pick up a Tom Ford option, or even one of the many varieties at Brooks Brothers.

-Of course, even if after all our help, you still can’t seem to make gold work for you as a hue, try out champagne as an alternative color choice.
-This color is a bit more demure, but still has the upscale sparkle you like, with cool undertones that won’t overwhelm the rest of your getup.
+Of course, even if after all our help, you still can’t seem to make gold work for you as a hue, try out champagne or rose gold as an alternative color choice.
+These colors are a little bit more demure, but still might be the upscale sparkle you're looking for, with cool undertones that won’t overwhelm the rest of your outfit, only enhance it.